-Leslie LaFronz has been the head coach of the Kean University field hockey program for eight years entering the 2017 season.
-She has won 99 games at Kean and qualified for the postseason in every year but one during her time in Union.
+Leslie LaFronz has been the head coach of the Kean University field hockey program for nine years entering the 2018 season.
+She has won 120 games at Kean and qualified for the postseason in every year but one during her time in Union.

 The program posted arguably its best season in history in 2016 with a school-best 18-4 record.
 The team was ranked as high as No. 16 nationally.
 LaFronz was named the NJAC Coach of the Year and the team set another program record by winning 14-straight games at the start of the season.
 Each of Kean's losses came against teams ranked in the Top-20.
 The Cougars advanced to the ECAC Championship final.